iurysza/craftsmanjourney/_posts/2020-07-09-writing_a_twitter_bot_with_kotlin - case_study.md

 - There's an unofficial Java library for the Twitter API called [Twitter4j](http://twitter4j.org/en/)
 - There's a Java HTTP client for consuming Twitter's realtime streaming API called  [HBC](https://github.com/twitter/hbc)
-- Theres a wrapper for the Telegram bot API written in Kotlin called [kotlin-telegram-bot](https://github.com/kotlin-telegram-bot/kotlin-telegram-bot)
+- There's a wrapper for the Telegram bot API written in Kotlin called [kotlin-telegram-bot](https://github.com/kotlin-telegram-bot/kotlin-telegram-bot)

 Sweet!
 The job just got a whole lot easier now that we don't need to build the HTTP clients for any of these.